FadhilPM/tp/docs/UserGuide.md

 Format: `untag p/PHONE (t/TAG | project/PROJECT) [t/TAG]…​ [project/PROJECT]…​`

-* Removes one or more `TAG`/`PROJECT` from the person specified by `PHONE`, if it exists.
+* Removes one or more Tags/Projects from the person specified by `PHONE`, if it exists.
 * The `PHONE` must be an exact 8-digit phone number and must belong to a contact in the current contact list.
-* In each use of this command, there must be at least one Tag or Project specified.
+* In each use of this command, there must be at least one `TAG` or `PROJECT` specified.
 * `TAG`/`PROJECT` can only contain alphanumeric characters with underscore and hyphens, and be between 1 and 20 characters long.
 * Untagging a Tag/Project from a person deletes the Tag/Project forever.